 As far as keen drivers are concerned, the Astra’s school report has had ‘must try harder’ written throughout most of its three-decade lifespan.
 There has been the odd dynamic highlight – the Mk2 GTE and outgoing three-door GTC among them.
-But overall, driving an Astra has tended to lead you to conclude over the years, that Vauxhall cares most about comfort, isolation, security and ease of use and hardly at all about precision and driver involvement.
+But overall, driving an Interested in buying a Astra has tended to lead you to conclude over the years, that Vauxhall cares most about comfort, isolation, security and ease of use and hardly at all about precision and driver involvement.

 Dispelling that impression may end up being the most significant legacy of this car, because no one could drive the new Astra and think its handling hadn’t been carefully considered and intended to engage.